 George's carriage

 George's estate was added onto over the years and had many other buildings including blacksmith house, carriage house, kitchen, laundry room, men's servant quarters, women's servant quarters, greenhouse, house for the gardener, house for the seamstress and launderer, ice house, cellar for vegetables, etc. Everything he could possibly need to sustain life was there.
 He traveled a lot to Philadelphia and NY.
+This building is the greenhouse with beautiful surrounding gardens.
+The flower beds are on the exterior and in the center are the vegetables.

 This is the memorial dedicated to the servants of the estate.
 There's no possible way to know all the locations of where servants were buried but excavation were in progress to find out more information.